-Lovers of slightly spicy dishes, it is for you!
+If you like slightly spicy dishes, Niora chilli pepper is made for you!
 Its sweet and fruity flavours will bring the Spanish sunshine to all your dishes.
 Let this sweet pepper, still too little known in your kitchen, quickly become a must.

 Food pairing: White and red meat, fish, shellfish, eggs, tomato sauce, vegetables, desserts.

 Packaging: 25g resealable bag - aroma preservation.